21 Tips for Writing Effective SMS Marketing Copy (With Examples)

 No items found.

-Writing effective SMS marketing copy can make a huge impact on engagement—and conversion.
+Discover the secrets to crafting SMS marketing copy that engages and converts.
 Use this post as a guide for how to communicate in 160 characters or less.

 Copywriting is tough—especially when you have limited characters to work with—and it might not be at the top of your job description.
 But even if writing is your jam, writing for your text channel isn’t the same as writing for email.

-To help you write and send the most effective text messages possible, we’ve pulled together best practices from over 5,000 brands who partner with us to identify the patterns that lead to higher click-through rates.
+To help you write and send the most effective text messages possible, we’ve pulled together best practices from over 8,000 brands across 70 industries to identify the patterns that lead to higher click-through and conversion rates.

 SMS marketing do’s